ageekdev/python-challenge/README.md

         ```
         {'predictions': [332]}
         ```
 ## Note

 * We suggest you to use fastapi framework if you feel confortable with it.
+* For better impression, you are not limited to implement followings in the project:
+    * Monitoring of api service
+    * Logging input/ouputs
+    * Performance oriented server setups / configuration
+    * Good choice of Database